DigitaleGesellschaft/jekyll-theme-conference/README.md

 The main page states your site's title (`site.title`) or a logo instead.
 The logo can be configured through the `logo` property under the `main` property containing

 - a `img` property specifying the path to the image file relative to the `/assets/images/` folder.
+- optionally a `img_dark` property for a dark mode version of the logo, which will be automatically displayed when the user's system is in dark mode.
+If not specified, the regular `img` will be used in both light and dark modes.

 Example: